 The American Health Council proudly appointed Barbara Nye, MD as “Best in Medicine” for her outstanding contributions to the medical field.
 Currently serving as co-director of the Headache Clinic at Dartmouth-Hitchcock Medical Center in Lebanon, N.H., Dr. Nye provides comprehensive services in migraine management, neurology and headaches.
-Since taking on that role over three years ago, she has improved her patient’s quality of life.
-A distinguished member of the medical field, Dr. Nye has spent the last seven years perfecting his skills to ensure that each patient is treated with the utmost care and respect.
+Since taking on that role over five years ago, she has improved her patient’s quality of life.
+A distinguished member of the medical field, Dr. Nye has spent the last ten years perfecting her skills to ensure that each patient is treated with the utmost care and respect.

 Years of rigorous practice and academic training reached fruition when Dr. Nye took the helm of the Headache Clinic.
 She performs inpatient and outpatient care, rounds between three to five new patients daily and follows up with existing patients.
 She conducts extensive research — including both self-initiated research and current industry-sponsored studies — on monoclonal antibodies, CGRP small molecules and devices for migraine and cluster headaches.
 Additionally, she is currently working on quality improvement projects within the hospital, changing practices with lumbar punctures and improving clinical flow through EMR implementation of smart sets.
 Her impressive research and intelligence earned her several accolades and scholarships, including the Evelyn Shiver Scholarship in 2009, the University of South Florida Scholarship in 2010, the Scholarship to attend Multiple Sclerosis Conference’s Training Practicum for Tomorrow’s Physician Experts: Evolutions in Multiple Sclerosis Care, and most recently, a scholarship to attend the second annual International Headache Academy Meeting in Washington, D.C.
 She was named the Administrative Chief Resident at Dartmouth-Hitchcock Medical Center’s Department of Neurology in 2014 and received the Roy Forster Resident Teaching Award at the same medical institution in 2014.